Breaking Barriers: How Colleges Can Address Student Transportation Needs to Impact Retention, Enrollment

 Students indicated using a variety of creative solutions to make it to campus, including carpooling to the bus stop, accounting for numerous delays in public transport or biking.

 Ashley Mowreader is a freelance data journalist.
-Previously, Ashley worked for Inside Higher Ed covering barriers to student success nationally, with a focus on evidence-based solutions.
+Previously, Ashley worked for Inside Higher Ed, covering national barriers to student success, with a focus on evidence-based solutions.
 She holds a bachelor’s in journalism from Pepperdine University and is currently pursuing her master’s in journalism from the Craig Newmark Graduate School of Journalism at CUNY.